readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 It used to be if you wanted to reach a particular group of people with your message you’d buy ad space on a billboard where those people are likely to see it or buy an ad spot in a newspaper section that your target market reads.
-In the online world, this used to mean finding an online publication for your product or buying up specific, relevant terms on search engines.
+On the internet before hyper-targeted advertising, this meant finding an online publication for your product or buying up specific, relevant terms on search engines.
 If you plan to introduce a new line of cat food?
 You run an ad on [ModernCat.com](https://moderncat.com)